CleverTap/clevertap-geofence-ios/README.md

   [[CleverTapGeofence monitor] startWithDidFinishLaunchingWithOptions:launchOptions];
   ```

 **5.** CleverTap Geofence SDK requires location permission from users to provide the Geofencing capabilities.
-The App is expected to request Location permission from user at an appropriate time.
-Once CleverTap Geofence SDK detects that Location permission has been given by user, only then the module will start to perform it's functions.
+The App is expected to request Location permission from the user at an appropriate time.
+Once CleverTap Geofence SDK detects that Location permission has been given by the user, only then the module will start to perform its functions.

   An example of how an app can request location permission is below: